jepainter/MilestoneProject4/README.md

 Testing for this site was performed as follows:

 ### Code Validation:
-The index.html file was not passed through the W3C HTML Validation site, due to the use of the Flask Framwork, many errors and warnings raised.
+The htmls file was not passed through the W3C HTML Validation site, due to the use of the Dajngo Template Framwork, many errors and warnings raised.
 The style.css file was tested using the W3C CSS Validation site, with no errors reported.
 The style.css file was run through the Autoprefixer CSS Online tool.

 The site was tested on Google Chrome (desktop and mobile through dev tools), Opera (desktop only), Edge (desktop only) and Safari (mobile only iPhone6) for functionality.
 Verified working well.

 This site was also tested manually in line with the user stories and general functionality.
-Testing is detailed in the testing matrix - [Testing Matrix](#).
+Testing is detailed in the testing matrix - [Testing Matrix](https://github.com/jepainter/MilestoneProject4/blob/master/development/Milestone%20Project%204%20-%20Testing%20Matrix.pdf).

 ## Deployment